mwwojcik/mw-ddd-by-examples-library/README.md

     }
 ```
 The lambda realizing business logic is defined in PlacingOnHoldPolicy interface.
+This interface is a repository of different holding policies.
 ```java
  PlacingOnHoldPolicy onlyResearcherPatronsCanHoldRestrictedBooksPolicy =
             (AvailableBook book, Patron patron, HoldDuration holdDuration) -> {